mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Lif!" he called to hae, but thi couldn't hear him either.
 He tried to move toward hae, but there was nothing to push against.
 The heat and light from Ara was suddenly blotted out, and he twisted around to see a giant orb of the black liquid approaching them.
 It swallowed them both, and Kip tried to grab Lif right as it swallowed him, but thi was lost in the darkness.
 Kip kept swimming through the dark, reaching for the next place Lif could be, but he was getting nowhere.
 He lost all feeling before he gave up to the dark again.

-He woke up a third time, naked and alone in the small tent he remembered from last night.
+He woke up a third time, naked and alone in the luminescent cloth sky he remembered from last night.
 His clothes were nowhere to be found, and he felt a dull headache behind his right eye.
 He knew that this wasn't a dream: the pain was too realistic.
 Glancing downward at his body he saw a single luminescent blue line going down his chest, and knew that the few memories he had were not fantasies.
 Feeling sick, he dropped his head back down and tried to rest.

 "Shit, What did I do?" he said to himself.
 The spectre of guilt began to seep into his bones, carrying with it incessant chills and aches.
 He was still confused, but he remembered Lissa's hands.
 The hands of warmth he had such desire for, were now cold as death in the last remaining memories he had.
 His body lay lifeless as he struggled to muster the mental strength to move any part of it, even his breathing.
 He felt detached from his senses like he was still floating in a dream, but he couldn't see the dream unfolding.
 The darkness still held him in its depths.